mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

     The total duration will be equal to number of frames between the current item's frame and next keyframe in the timeline in any layer.

 Thumbnail
     A thumbnail version of the canvas.
-Unlike the comments, it cannot be edited inside the docker, rather it shows the changes made to the canvas with some delay.
+Unlike the comments, it cannot be edited inside the docker, instead it shows the changes made to the canvas with some delay.
 Add Item
     A plus icon on the lower left corner of the thumbnail.
 Adds a storyboard item after the duration of the current item.
 The new item will have the minimal possible duration.
 Delete Item